BenjaminBraunDev/ig-wva/request_distribution_service/README.md

 # Request Distribution Service (Go)

-This directory contains the Go implementation of the Request Distribution Generator gRPC service.
+This directory contains the Request Distribution Generator gRPC service.

-This service analyzes Hugging Face dataset characteristics by calling an internal Python script (`process_dataset.py`) to determine different "Request Types" based on input/output token lengths.
+This service analyzes the characteristics of a set of Hugging Face datasets by calling the `process_dataset.py` script to determine different "Request Types" based on input/output token lengths.
 It then distributes a given total request rate across these types.
+This represents the request rate distribution if one sampled uniformly at random across all inputs/outputs in the dataset at the given rate.

 The service exposes gRPC endpoints to:
-1. Update the reference dataset and total request rate, triggering a recalculation.
+1. Update the reference datasets and total request rate, triggering a recalculation. (reflecting a change in distribution of incomming requests)
 2. Fetch the currently calculated request types and their rate distribution.

 ## Prerequisites